devopsdojoconsortium/dojoconsortium.org/content/en/Testing/integration.md

 ## Recommended Tooling

-Tooling recommendations based on [Testing Strategy ADR](/adrs/001)

-Integration Tooling is the same as recommended for [Unit Tests](/testing/unit)
+Integration Tooling is the same as recommended for [Unit Tests](/en/testing/unit)